-4.4.1.3.1 Radionuclide Emission Rates, Ri × RF
+4.4.1.3.1 RADIONUCLIDE EMISSION RATES, Ri × RF

-The average annualized emission rates were derived by dividing emission quantities in Tables 4-5, 4-8, and 4-9 by 3.156×10^7 seconds (an average year).
-In 1951 and 1953, 222Rn and radon progeny were released from stored drums of K-65 materials at the Plant 1 pad over 3 months in one case and 6 months in the other (Table 4-9).
-However, their release rates were annualized as if the total emission quantities were released over a 1-year period.
+The average annualized emission rates were derived by dividing emission amounts in Tables 4-5, 4-8, and 4-9 by $3.156 \times 10^7$ seconds (an average year).
+In 1951 and 1953, $^{222}$ Rn and radon progeny were released from stored drums of K-65 materials at the Plant 1 pad over 3 months in one case and 6 months in the other (Table 4-9).
+However, their release rates were annualized as if the total emission amount were released over a 1-year period.

-For internal dose assessment, the particle sizes of interest are those below 10 μ m, which are respirable and sufficiently small to remain airborne during transport.
-Spenceley (1985) presents 16 data sets on emission stack particle size distributions for 15 different stacks in three different plants (Plants 4, 5 and 9).
-The activity median aerodynamic diameter (AMAD) and the 1 sigma uncertainty were reported for each determination.
-The range of the measured AMAD values was 0.72 to 9.8 μ m.
-The stack with the lowest value was apparently re-sampled with a result of 9.0 μ m.
-Figure 4-3 shows the measured particle size distributions from the stacks.
-The average value of the AMAD was 6.6 μ m.
+For internal dose assessment, the particle sizes of interest are those below 10 $\mu$ m, which are respirable and sufficiently small to remain airborne during transport.
+Spenceley (1985) presents 16 datasets on emission stack particle size distributions for 15 different stacks in three different plants (Plants 4, 5, and 9).
+The activity median aerodynamic diameter (AMAD) and the 1-sigma uncertainty were reported for each determination.
+The range of the measured AMAD values was 0.72 to 9.8 $\mu$ m.
+The stack with the lowest value was apparently resampled with a result of 9.0 $\mu$ m.
+Figure 4-2 shows the measured particle size distributions from the stacks.
+The average value of the AMAD was 6.6 $\mu$ m.